mdnurakmal/text-to-speech-cloud-run/README.md

 - os.environ.get('PORT', 8080) set default environment variable PORT to 8080
 - cloud run button does not read cloudbuild.yaml but instead app.json
 - The google cloud run service is not available in asia-south1 region
+- How to remove deleted service account automatically ?
 # Original Repo from
 https://github.com/dvdbisong/text-to-speech-cloud-run